-Learn how to use the Jump To On Page SEO Hack to rank your web page for related search terms and earn more organic visibility and traffic.
+Learn how to use the Jump To On-Page SEO Hack to rank your web page for related search terms and earn more organic visibility and traffic.

-First of all I used the Google’s related search feature to find missing content or gaps on one of pages.
+First of all, I used Google’s related search feature to find missing content or gaps on one of the pages.

 Using this approach, it took me 2 weeks to get a number 3 google search result ranking.

-Alternatively give this guide to your web developer to help your page rank for more search queries using Google’s related search feature.
+Alternatively, give this guide to your web developer to help your page rank for more search queries using Google’s related search feature.

 This hack does not appear to work in the Yahoo or Bing search engine results.

-Tim at Ahrefs pointed out a result in Wikipedia he found and we started a conversation.
+Tim at Ahrefs pointed out a result in Wikipedia he found, and we started a conversation.

 Google Search Engine Ranking Factors

-What factors get first page rankings in Google ?
+What factors get first page rankings in Google?

-But the missing growth factor for clients was activity that could seriously grow their organic positions, traffic and ultimately enquiries and sales.
+But the missing growth factor for clients was an activity that could seriously grow their organic positions, traffic and ultimately enquiries and sales.

-And so about 3 years ago I decided to focus on more mature businesses and concentrate more on search engine marketing and less time on building websites.
+And so, about 3 years ago, I decided to focus on more mature businesses and concentrate more on search engine marketing and less time on building websites.

 Brian Dean summarises the 3 main factors in getting page one rankings in Google.